Cantonese culture: Writing system

-In terms of its writing system, Cantonese, traditionally preferred not to write their own language verbatim and instead relied on classical Chinese in most forms of writing.
-Starting from the 21st century, however, a complete Cantonese writing system has been developed in Hong Kong and Macau that utilizes both, standard Chinese characters and native characters, and become popularized.
+In terms of its writing system, Cantonese traditionally preferred not to write their own language verbatim and instead relied on classical Chinese in most forms of writing.
+Starting from the early 20th century, however, a complete Cantonese writing system had been developed in Hong Kong and Macau that utilizes both standard Chinese characters and native characters, and became popularized.

 Architecture

 Classic Lingnan architecture

 Lingnan architecture (嶺南建築 (Ling^{5} naam^{4} gin^{3} zuk^{1})) is the characteristic architectural style of the Lingnan region, mostly associated with Cantonese people.
-It differs significantly from those found in other Han Chinese regions because of factors such as climates and availability of materials, both of which affected by the geographical features of Lingnan.
+It differs significantly from those found in other Han Chinese regions because of factors such as climates and availability of materials, both of which were affected by the geographical features of Lingnan.
 Overall, classical Lingnan architecture tends to (1) use pale colors such as green and white, (2) avoid circular or cylindrical structures, (3) have many open structures like balconies, (4) be decorated with large numbers of relief carvings and sculptures, and (5) be built using materials resistant to moulds and moisture.
 The last point is obviously related to the hot and humid subtropical climate of Lingnan.

 The Chan Clan Temple in Guangzhou is a representative example of classical Lingnan architecture.
 The temple was built in the late 19th century and served as an academy for Chan families in 72 counties of the Guangdong province.
-It comprises all sorts of folk architectural and decorative arts and is famous for its "three carvings" (stone, wood and brick carvings), "three sculptures" (ceramic sculpture, clay sculpture, and colorful sculpture), and "one cast" (cast iron).
+It comprises all sorts of folk architectural and decorative arts and is famous for its "three carvings" (stone, wood, and brick carvings), "three sculptures" (ceramic sculpture, clay sculpture, and colorful sculpture), and "one cast" (cast iron).
 As a result, it is called the best of all the clan buildings in the neighborhood.

 Tong lau

-Tong lau (唐樓) is a style of architecture prevalent in Lingnan region (as well as in some other areas by the South China Sea) starting from the 19th century.
-Combining Southern Chinese architectural styles with Western European ones, it is particularly prevalent in regions with more exposure to Western European cultures, such as Guangzhou, Hong Kong and Macau.
+Tong lau (唐樓) is a style of architecture prevalent in the Lingnan region (as well as in some other areas by the South China Sea) starting from the 19th century.
+Combining Southern Chinese architectural styles with Western European ones, it is particularly prevalent in regions with more exposure to Western European cultures, such as Guangzhou, Hong Kong, and Macau.
 Tong laus in Lingnan show influence from the classical Lingnan style.